why we are Uniting Methodists

 Uniting Methodists is a movement of Christ-centered, hope-filled, holiness-seeking United Methodists, uniting to make disciples of Jesus Christ for the transformation of the world.
 We challenge in love that which divides, and we offer to all people God’s saving grace that transforms the world.

 The Uniting Methodists movement bears witness to the holistic way of Jesus, offers a voice that clarifies and unifies our church, urges holiness as the rule for our relationships, calls for cooperation with Christ-like love and honest, humble conversation, and desire spiritual and structural unity in the church.
-Through the work of the Commission on a Way Forward, Uniting Methodists fully support the One Church Plan.
+Through the work of the Movement called UMC Next, Uniting Methodists fully support the Next Generation UMC Proposal.

 We bear witness to the holistic way of Jesus, which calls us both to return to our Wesleyan tradition and to follow into the new spaces where Christ will lead us.